Anxiety & PTSD Help

 Anxiety is generally recognized as a normal human emotion experienced by most people when faced with a stressful situation.
-On the other hand, the anxiety disorder refers to anxiety causing a level of distress that impairs the ability of an individual to function.
+On the other hand, the anxiety disorder refers to anxiety causing a level of distress that impairs the ability of an individual to function, Post Traumatic Anxiety Disorder or PTSD is an example of a severe anxiety disorder.
 It is generally accepted that an anxiety disorder is caused by a combination of factors, such as changes in brain chemistry and environmental stressors, such as trauma.

 The following is a list of anxiety disorders: